 Allows you to set display standards, specify databases, monitor executing jobs and specify queues and customize icons and other aspects of the graphical user interface.
-Allows you to access external Spartan compute servers or to setup your machine as a compute server (Spartan'18 Parallel Suite only).
+Allows you to access external Spartan compute servers or to setup your machine as a compute server.